redtexts/texts/aflci_1949_aspects_of_the_russian_question.md

 An abomination because there is no evidence of any tendency to equalize or abolish the wages system in Russia.
-On the contrary, the rise of a new capitalist class has revived the most varied, contrasting wage differentials as great as in Wester [sic] capitalism.
+On the contrary, the rise of a new capitalist class has revived the most varied, contrasting wage differentials as great as in Western capitalism.
 The peasantry still exists as a class and is permitted shares in the collective farms.
 These collectives are like capitalist corporations in that the petty-bourgeois shareholder in the collective, receives a return on his